python/cpython/Doc/library/functions.rst

 .. function:: compile(source, filename, mode[, flags[, dont_inherit]])

-   Compile the *source* into a code object.
+   Compile the *source* into a code object or AST object.
 Code objects can be executed by a call to :func:`exec` or evaluated by a call to :func:`eval`. *source* can either be a string or an AST object.
 Refer to the :mod:`_ast` module documentation for information on how to compile into and from AST objects.

    The *filename* argument should give the file from which the code was read; pass some recognizable value if it wasn't